libcpr/docs/advanced-usage.md

 ```
 {% endraw %}

 An important note to make here is that arguments passed to an asynchronous call are copied.
-Under the hood, an asychronous call through the library's API is done with `std::async`.
+Under the hood, an asynchronous call through the library's API is done with `std::async`.
 By default, for memory safety, all arguments are copied (or moved if temporary) because there's no syntax level guarantee that the arguments will live beyond the scope of the request.

 It's possible to force `std::async` out of this default so that the arguments are passed by reference as opposed to value.
 Currently, however, `cpr::<method>Async` has no support for forced pass by reference, though this is planned for a future release.